r-dube/pickingflowers/sweden.md

 \[14\]: Huawei appeals Sweden's ban on company for selling 5G gear.
 Supantha Mukherjee.
 Nasdaq.com.
 October 1, 2021.

-\[15\]: Ericsson is on the ropes in China buth thriving elsewhere.
+\[15\]: Ericsson is on the ropes in China but thriving elsewhere.
 Light Reading.
 July 16, 2021.

 \[16\]: China Mobile shuts out foreign vendors from $1.2B 5G tender.
 Light Reading.
 October 4, 2021.

-\[17\]:Back off or Ericsson gets it, China reportedly tells Sweden.
+\[17\]Back off or Ericsson gets it, China reportedly tells Sweden.
 Light Reading.
 May 11, 2021.

 \[17a\]: China sidelines foreign vendors in giant 5G tenders.
 Light Reading.
 August 3, 2021.

 \[18\]: Ericsson turns Huawei lobbyist with China business at stake.
 Light Reading.
-Jauary 7, 2021.
+January 7, 2021.

 \[19\]: Who Controls Huawei?
 Implications for Europe.
 Tim Ruhlig.
 The Swedish Institute of International Affairs.
 May 2020.